interledgerjs/ilp-connector/README.md

 ## Timekeeping

-Timekeeping is a important part for transactions, your node must have the right time to make sure it can handle packets from peers correctly.
-If you drift to far away from the current time, your node might start having problems.
-Therefor it is highly recommended to make sure some kind of time synchronisation is active on your server.
+Timekeeping is an important part of processing transactions.
+Your node must have the right time set to make sure it can handle packets from peers correctly.
+If you drift too far away from the current time, your node will have a different time to your peers and might start experience strange issues and/or accepting/rejecting packets incorrectly.

-If you need help to install tools for keeping your clock in sync, this article describes it nicely: https://www.techrepublic.com/blog/data-center/syncing-time-in-linux-and-windows-with-ntp/
+It is highly recommended to make sure some kind of time synchronisation is active on your server.
+If you need help to install tools for keeping your clock in sync, this article describes how to do it: https://www.techrepublic.com/blog/data-center/syncing-time-in-linux-and-windows-with-ntp/

 ## Quickstart